Andalusian horse: Early development

 The Carthusians bred powerful, weight-bearing horses in Andalusia for the Crown of Castile, using the finest Spanish Jennets as foundation bloodstock.
 These horses were a blend of Jennet and warmblood breeding, taller and more powerfully built than the original Jennet.
 By the 15th century, the Andalusian had become a distinct breed, and was being used to influence the development of other breeds.
 They were also noted for their use as cavalry horses.
-Even though in the 16th and 17th centuries Spanish horses had not reached the final form of the modern Andalusian, by 1667 William Cavendish, the Duke of Newcastle, called the Spanish horse of Andalusia the "princes" of the horse world, and reported that they were "unnervingly intelligent".
-The Iberian horse became known as the "royal horse of Europe" and was seen at many royal courts and riding academies, including those in Austria, Italy, France and Germany.
+Though in the 16th and 17th centuries, Spanish horses had not reached the final form of the modern Andalusian, by 1667 William Cavendish, the Duke of Newcastle, called the Spanish horse of Andalusia the "princes" of the horse world, and reported that they were "unnervingly intelligent".
+The Iberian horse became known as the "royal horse of Europe" and was seen at many royal courts and riding academies, including those in Austria, Italy, France, and Germany.
 By the 16th century, during the reigns of Charles V (1500–1558) and Phillip II (1556–1581), Spanish horses were considered the finest in the world.
 Even in Spain, quality horses were owned mainly by the wealthy.
 During the 16th century, inflation and an increased demand for harness and cavalry horses drove the price of horses extremely high.
-The always expensive Andalusian became even more so, and it was often impossible to find a member of the breed to purchase at any price.
+The always-expensive Andalusian became even more so, and finding a member of the breed to purchase at any price was often impossible.